Software UGN Demo

 Tests are configured to run the following binaries on the system's CPUs:

-• Boot CPU: switch-demo1-boot (firmware-binaries/demos/switch-demo1-boot)
+- Boot CPU:

-• Clock control CPU: clock-control (firmware-binaries/demos/clock-control)
+switch-demo1-boot(firmware-binaries/demos/switch-demo1-boot) - Clock control CPU:

-• General purpose processing element: soft-ugn-gppe (firmware-binaries/demos/soft-ugn-gppe)
+soft-ugn-mu(firmware-binaries/demos/soft-ugn-mu) - General purpose processing element:

 One may change this by either:

-1. Changing the driver function so that it loads different binaries onto the CPUs.
-This may be accomplished by changing which binary name is used with each of the initGdb function calls.
+may be accomplished by changing which binary name is used with each of the

-2. Changing the source code for the binaries.
+initGdbfunction calls. - Changing the source code for the binaries.
 The locations for them are listed above.